HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 **To update staging secret**:<br>
 The `manage-dam-staging update-secrets` command can be used to update the publisher and subscriber staging secrets.

-### DAM Cross CF staging
+### DAM Cross-CF staging

 The DAM Cross CF staging feature allows the staging of DAM content from one version of CF to another.
 Key points to note are:

-1) DAM Cross CF staging is supported only from higher to lower CF versions.
+- DAM Cross-CF staging is supported only from higher to lower CF versions.
-2) Testing has been conducted up to last two lower CF versions.
+- Testing has been conducted up to last two lower CF versions.
+For example: Publisher is in CF224 and Subscriber is in CF222, we support staging between these environments

 ## Managing DAM staging